California adds Iowa to 'travel ban' over refusal to fund gender transitions

 The announcement by state Attorney General Xavier Becerra means that as of Oct.
 4, California will no longer offer taxpayer-funded trips to Iowa for any public employee or student at a state-run university.

 Becerra's authority came from a 2016 California law signed by then-Gov. Jerry Brown that bars state-funded travel to other states that undercut LGBT rights.
-The list already included Alabama, Kentucky, North Carolina, Texas, Oklahoma and Mississippi.
+The blacklist already included Alabama, Kentucky, North Carolina, Texas, Oklahoma and Mississippi.

 WATCH: LIBERAL POLICIES BLAMED FOR WORSENING CALIFORNIA'S HOMELESSNESS CRISIS